Destruction of the interstellar dust by a supernova: 3. Dust destruction

 The interstellar dust particles cross the shock front with zero velocity.
 Due to the interaction with gas they are accelerated up to the velocity of the surrounding gas flow within the stopping time scale \citep{Epstein1924,Baines1965}.
 In this process they can penetrate far behind the shock front \citep{vs2024}.
 They do not fill the entire hot SN bubble and are located in a thick layer behind the SN forward shock.
 In general, this layer contains the swept-up interstellar material and is separated from the SN ejecta by the contact discontinuity \citep[e.g.][]{Truelove1999}.
 The radial profiles of gas and dust densities in this layer are far from the flat distributions \citep[see e.g. Fig.~1 in][]{vs2024}.
 Therefore, we take into account those parts of the SN bubble, where there is the swept-up interstellar dust (more exactly, we only consider the numerical cells, where the dust superparticles are located).
 We calculate the gas temperature averaged with the mass of such dust: $\langle T\rangle = \int T_{gas} m_d dm / \int m_d dm$, where $m_d$ is the mass of dust superparticle, and the integration is over all superparticles located inside the SN bubble.
 The same is applied to the gas density and grain size.
 The (dust-)mass-averaged gas temperature, gas density and grain size are shown in Figs.~\ref{fig-t-d-evol} and \ref{fig-a-evol}.
 For these values we find the sputtering time $\langle t_{sp}\rangle(\langle T\rangle, \langle n\rangle, \langle a\rangle)$, these values are presented in Fig.~\ref{fig-tsput-evol}.
+For comparison, the grey solid line depicts the dynamical time, i.e. the SN age.

 One can note that the sputtering time $\langle t_{sp}\rangle$ for the SN remnant evolving in the medium dense as $n_b \simgt 3$~cm$^{-3}$ becomes shorter than dynamical time even at early times (Fig.~\ref{fig-tsput-evol}).
 While the gas temperature remains higher $10^6$~K (Fig.~\ref{fig-t-d-evol}), the swept-up dust is efficiently destroyed.
 The ratio $M_d/M_{d,0}$ reaches $\sim 0.2-0.3$ (see the right axis in Fig.~\ref{fig-md-evol}), that is a result of decreasing the mass-averaged grain size $\langle a \rangle$ about a factor of 0.75 during several thousands of years of the evolution (Fig.~\ref{fig-a-evol}).
 After the gas temperature drops below $10^6$~K, the sputtering time raises abruptly and the dust destruction has been ceased although the gas density is increased about an order of magnitude (Fig.~\ref{fig-t-d-evol}).